CodeToCAD/CodeToCAD/README.md

    <img src="https://raw.githubusercontent.com/CodeToCAD/CodeToCAD/develop/docs/images/import_file_in_blender.png" width=400 />

-> Warning: Since CodeToCAD scripts are written and executed in Python, be careful when running scripts you find on the internet!

 > Note, you can also run CodeToCAD in Blender via cli: `blender -- --codetocad $(pwd)/yourScript.py` or `codetocad yourScript.py blender /path/to/blender/executable`

 #### Sidebar Panel